mmontone/quicklisp-systems/README.md

 ## Install

+ℹ️ Please consider using [SLIME :star:](https://github.com/mmontone/slime-star), that comes with this extension preinstalled.

 Load `swank` and add this repository path to `swank::*load-path*`, in your Lisp compiler init file (~/.sbclrc if using SBCL):

 ```lisp